Bipartite and neighborhood graphs and the spectrum of the normalized graph Laplacian: Neighborhood graphs

-As a motivation, consider the following result for infinite graphs \cite{Fujiwara96, Keller10}: \begin{theo} If $\Gamma$ is an infinite graph, then \be 1-\sqrt{1-\alpha^2(\Gamma)}\leq \inf spec(\Delta) \leq\sup spec(\Delta)\leq 1+\sqrt{1-\alpha^2(\Gamma)},\qe where \bel{inf1} \alpha(\Gamma) = \inf_{W\subseteq V, |W|<\infty}\frac{E(W,\overline{W})}{\mbox{vol}(W)} \qe is a version of the Cheeger constant for an infinite graph. \end{theo} Thus, for infinite graphs, it is possible to control the supremum and the infimum of spec($\Delta$) by the Cheeger constant $\alpha(\Gamma)$.
+As a motivation, consider the following result for infinite graphs \cite{Fujiwara96, Keller10}: \begin{theo} If $\Gamma$ is a locally finite graph, then \be 1-\sqrt{1-\alpha^2(\Gamma)}\leq \inf \mathrm{spec}(\Delta) \leq\sup \mathrm{spec}(\Delta)\leq 1+\sqrt{1-\alpha^2(\Gamma)},\qe where \bel{inf1} \alpha(\Gamma) = \inf_{W\subseteq V, |W|<\infty}\frac{E(W,\overline{W})}{\mathrm{vol}(W)} \qe is a version of the Cheeger constant for an infinite graph. \end{theo} Thus, for infinite graphs, it is possible to control the supremum and the infimum of spec($\Delta$) by the Cheeger constant $\alpha(\Gamma)$.
 Clearly, this estimate is not useful for finite graphs as $\alpha(\Gamma)=0$ in that case, because we may then simply take $W=V$.
-However, if the eigenfunction that corresponds to the largest eigenvalue is sufficiently localized then we can prove a similar result, see Corollary \ref{62}.
-The point here is that $\inf spec(\Delta)=\lambda_{0} = 0$ for finite graphs, but not necessarily for infinite graphs, and this is the content of the lower bound in Theorem \ref{Fuji} in qualitative terms.
-It is remarkable that the constant $\alpha(\Gamma)$ at the same time may also yield a nontrivial upper spectral bound for an infinite graph. \\ We shall show (Corollary \ref{coro5}) in this section that it is possible to control the maximal and the smallest nonzero eigenvalue of a finite graph in a similar way as in \rf{Fuji2}, if we use the Cheeger constant $h[l]$ of the neighborhood graph $\Gamma[l]$, if $l$ is even, instead of the Cheeger constant $h$ of the graph $\Gamma$ itself.
-These new lower bounds for the second smallest eigenvalue can improve the Cheeger estimate \rf{13c}; for a discussion and examples see the next section. \begin{defi} For a graph $\Gamma =(V,E)$ its neighborhood graph $\Gamma[l] = (V,E[l])$ of order $l\geq1$ is the graph with the same vertex set $V$ and its edge set $E[l]$ is defined in the following way: The weight $w_{ij}[l]$ of the edge $e[l]=(i,j)$ in $\Gamma[l]$ is given by if $l>1$ and we set $w_{ij}[l]=w_{ij}$ if $l=1$, i.e. $\Gamma[1]=\Gamma$.
-In particular, $i$ and $j$ are neighbors in $\Gamma[l]$ if there exists at least one path of length $l$ between $i$ and $j$ in $\Gamma$. \end{defi}In order to become familiar with the concept of neighborhood graphs we consider the following examples: \begin{example} Consider the family of graphs in Figure \ref{Fig4} for $c\geq 0$.
-The weighted adjacency matrix $W$ of the graph in Figure \ref{Fig4} is given by If we go to higher order neighborhood graphs $\Gamma[l]$ of $\Gamma$, the topological structure remains the same and the weighted adjacency matrix $W[l]$, $l=2,3,4,5$, is given by
+The point here is that $\inf \mathrm{spec}(\Delta)=\lambda_{0} = 0$ for finite graphs, but not necessarily for infinite graphs, and this is the content of the lower bound in Theorem \ref{Fuji} in qualitative terms.
+It is remarkable that the constant $\alpha(\Gamma)$ at the same time may also yield a nontrivial upper spectral bound for an infinite graph. \\ In the finite graph case we showed in Corollary \ref{62} that a similar result to Theorem \ref{Fuji} is true if the eigenfunction that corresponds to the largest eigenvalue is sufficiently localized.
+In this section, we shall show (Corollary \ref{coro5}) that it is possible to control the maximal and the smallest nonzero eigenvalue of a finite graph in a similar way as in \rf{Fuji2}, if we use the Cheeger constant $h[l]$ of the neighborhood graph $\Gamma[l]$, for $l$ even, instead of the Cheeger constant $h$ of the graph $\Gamma$ itself.
+In particular, we obtain new lower bounds for the second smallest eigenvalue that can improve the classical Cheeger estimate \rf{13c}; for a discussion and examples see the next section. \begin{defi} For a graph $\Gamma =(V,E)$ its neighborhood graph $\Gamma[l] = (V,E[l])$ of order $l\geq1$ is the graph with the same vertex set $V$ whose edge set $E[l]$ is defined in the following way: The weight $w_{ij}[l]$ of the edge $e[l]=(i,j)$ in $\Gamma[l]$ is given by if $l>1$ and we set $w_{ij}[l]=w_{ij}$ if $l=1$, i.e. $\Gamma[1]=\Gamma$.
+In particular, $i$ and $j$ are neighbors in $\Gamma[l]$ if there exists at least one path of length $l$ between $i$ and $j$ in $\Gamma$. \end{defi}